Learn about the Hawaii education requirements for real estate licensing and renewal.

 Hawaii Real Estate Education Requirements:

-- Hawaii real estate salesperson license: 60 hours of Hawaii real estate salespersons pre-license coursework
+- Hawaii real estate salesperson license: 60 hours of Hawaii Real Estate pre-license education.

-- Hawaii real estate broker license: 80 hours of Hawaii real estate broker pre-license coursework
+- Hawaii real estate broker license: 80 hours of Hawaii real estate broker pre-license education.

 Hawaii State Reciprocity: